 We like to top it with fresh fruit for a simple and bright finish.

-TIP: You can place the cake onto the highchair tray, or onto the floor with baby set on top of a sheet to contain the mess a bit.
+TIP: You can place the cake onto the baby highchair, or onto the floor with baby set on top of a sheet to contain the mess a bit.

 Ingredients You Need

-Here’s a look at what you need to make this smash cake:
+Here’s a look at what you need to make this first birthday smash cake recipe to share with baby so you know what to have on hand.

-• Oat flour: You can use store-bought oat flour or make your own by grinding rolled oats into a fine flour in the blender.
+- Oat flour: You can use store-bought oat flour or make your own by grinding rolled oats into a fine flour in the blender.
+I love using this ingredient because it creates a wonderful texture and adds nice flavor to the cake.

-TIP: If you need to make this gluten-free, you can use certified gluten-free oats or oat flour.
+Gluten-Free First Birthday Cake: If you need to make this gluten-free, you can use certified gluten-free oats or gluten-free oat flour.

 Step-by-Step Instructions